GLOBAL ECONOMY-U.S. recession fears darken outlook for global growth | Business

 There is a 35% chance of a British recession within 12 months, another Reuters poll showed.
 In Asia, South Korea's exports for the first 10 days of June shrank almost 13% year-on-year, underscoring the heightening risk to the region's export-driven economies.

 While Chinese exporters enjoyed solid sales in May, helped by easing domestic COVID-19 curbs, many analysts expect a more challenging outlook for the world's second-biggest economy due to the Ukraine war and rising raw material costs.
-The au Jibun Bank flash Japan Manufacturing PMI slipped to 52.7 in June from 53.3 in May, marking the slowest expansion since February.
+The au Jibun Bank flash Japan Manufacturing PMI marked its slowest expansion since February.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)